Moldavian–Polish War (1530–1538): Battle of Seret (1538)

 In January 1538, Raresh carried out a retaliatory expedition and, at the head of a 20,000-strong army, invaded Podolia, destroyed Czerwone, Jagielnica and many villages in the region, unsuccessfully tried to capture the castle in Chernokozinets after which he turned back, passed Kamieniec Podolski, reached Zinkov on the Ushitsa River, captured and burned the town.
 The Moldavians also burned Satans on the Zbruch River.
 At the time, the army of the Polish defense was in the royal towns in the southern Ruthenian lands.
-After the news of the Moldavian invasion, 17 banners of defense cavalry (about 1,800 men) were assembled near Trembowla.
+After the news of the Moldavian invasion, around 6,000 troops that included 17 banners of defense cavalry (about 1,800 horsemen) were assembled near Trembowla.
 The Polish army was not fully prepared for winter fighting; among other things, Polish horses were not shod, and hostilities were conducted in heavy icy conditions.
 Reconnaissance was also poor.
 The army was commanded by the crown field guard Mikołaj Sieniawski and Andrzej Tęczyński.
-Despite the huge - more than ten times - advantage of the enemy, it was decided to fight a battle.
+Despite the huge advantage of the enemy, it was decided to fight a battle.
 It was decided to confront the Moldavian army while crossing the Seret River, in a bend of that river south of Trembowla, in the vicinity of the villages of Dolina and Kobyloche.
 Rares's army prepared for battle on a hill on the left bank of the river.
 The Polish banners, divided into two columns, spread out close to the Seret, on its steep bank.
 The right wing was commanded by Sieniawski, while the left wing was commanded by Tęczynski, who, even though not all the banners had arrived on the scene, decided to fight: for they were no longer willing to give way, and the second rota behind them drew slowly.

 The course of the battle itself is not precisely known.
 It is likely that there was a flanking of the Polish troops.
 After heavy shelling from bows and an attack by Moldavian cavalry, the Polish cavalry was pushed over the steep cliff of the Seret.
 The Poles found themselves in a swamp, some of the horsemen fell into the ravine, and those who managed to descend crossed the frozen Seret.
 The defeat was complete, with the deaths of Rittmasters Pilecki and Weglinski, 60 comrades and more than 800 postmen, for a total of about 900 combatants.
 Many soldiers were taken prisoner, including Rittmaster Maciej Wlodek.
 Tęczyński with some of the surviving soldiers retreated to the castle in Trembowla.
 Certainly, a major command mistake was the decision to fight such a numerous opponent, in an inconvenient place, in heavily undulating terrain, steep and icy in places, in which the light Moldavian cavalry outnumbered the Polish cavalry, which had heavier armaments, and which moreover rode unshod horses.